YYY Foundation

 Teamwork

 YYY Foundation is run by 4 Trustees.
-Alongside founders Sera and Sarah Gurung are media expert Helen Keen and financial authority Phil Rouse.
+Alongside founders Sera and Sarah Gurung are digital media expert Helen Keen, also treasurer, and Nancy Connoly, journalist.
 The Trustees have concentrated all the charity’s fundraising activities in the UK to date.
 The Foundation has very little administrative or other costs, and almost all funds raised are used for charitable activities.
-In Nepal, the charity works with three partners to deliver its work:
+In Nepal, the charity works with partners to deliver its work:

 Days 4 Girls, an international NGO with representation in Nepal, providing Women’s Health training, education and resources.